SoK: Honeypots & LLMs, More Than the Sum of Their Parts?: Abstract

 \section{Abstract}

 The advent of Large Language Models (LLMs) promised to resolve the long-standing paradox in honeypot design: achieving high-fidelity deception with low operational risk.
-However, despite a flurry of research since late 2022, progress has been incremental, and the field lacks a cohesive understanding of the emerging architectural patterns, core challenges, and evaluation paradigms.
-To fill this gap, this Systematization of Knowledge (SoK) paper provides the first comprehensive overview of this new domain.
-We survey and systematize three critical, intersecting research areas: first, we provide a taxonomy of honeypot detection vectors, structuring the core problems that LLM-based realism must solve; second, we synthesize the emerging literature on LLM-honeypots, identifying a canonical architecture and key evaluation trends; and third, we chart the evolutionary path of honeypot log analysis, from simple data reduction to automated intelligence generation.
-We synthesize these findings into a forward-looking research roadmap, arguing that the true potential of this technology lies in creating autonomous, self-improving deception systems to counter the emerging threat of intelligent, automated attackers.
+Since late 2022, a flurry of research has demonstrated steady progress from ideation to prototype implementation.
+While promising, evaluations show only incremental progress in real-world deployments, and the field still lacks a cohesive understanding of emerging architectural patterns, core challenges, and evaluation paradigms.
+To fill this gap, we provide the first comprehensive overview and analysis of this new domain, focusing on three critical, intersecting research areas: we provide a taxonomy of honeypot detection vectors, mapped to how LLM-based simulation can or cannot aid deception; we synthesize the emerging literature on LLM-powered honeypots, identifying a canonical architecture, an evaluation tetrad, and an attacker trichotomy mapped to honeypot requirements; and we chart the evolution of honeypot log analysis into automated intelligence generation.
+Finally, we synthesize these findings into a forward-looking research roadmap, arguing that the true potential of this technology lies in creating autonomous, self-improving deception systems to counter the emerging threat of intelligent, automated attackers.